wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1. PROTIP: Avoid writing yaml by scratch.

+1. <a href="#Declarative">Generate a declarative yaml file from an imperative command:</a>

-   Search within kubernetes.io to copy code.
+1. PROTIP: Learn to search within kubernetes.io to copy code.

 1. Create yaml file as well as pod:

    <pre>kubectl create -f file.pod.yaml --record</pre>

-   The resulting file includes additional annotations.

    <a name="Rollbacks"></a>

+   ### Record Rollback history

    `--record=true`  # to save rollback history obtained by: